MrOnak/cli_backup/README.md

 The first line `/home/USERNAME/Documents/**` explicitly allows the `Documents` folder and everything in it.
 The second line `- **` *excludes* everything, including the root folder (note the leading `-` in that line).
 In effect, only the `Documents` folder is backed up.

 **Warning:** Make sure you always exclude your backup destination implicitly or explicitly.

+#### minimal backup of single folder

+If you're trying to backup the content of a single folder, maybe with some exceptions within that, you can use an alternative approach by supplying a specific source directory and an exclude file instead of an include file:

+`backup.zsh --exclude-file path/to/exclude.txt --sourcedir /home/username --destination file:///data/backup`

 #### backup to a temporary mount